fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ### Include FusionCharts Suite XT library

 To include the FusionCharts Suite XT JavaScript library in your HTML page, use the `<script>` tag.
 Next, include a theme file to style the gauge.
-The theme is called `fusion`, and it is present in the `themes` folder of your download.
+The theme used here is called `fusion`, and it is present in the `themes` folder of the downloaded package.
 Refer to the code below:

 ```html
 <html>